 While browsing Instructables today I found this neat snow lantern.
 It would be interesting what we could do to this effect using LED lights!

 Depending on how much this hand-pump sprayer is, this looks like a cheap and environmentally-friendly alternative for graffiti in the winter.
-Watch the demo video on youtube!

 Have you guys looked into your back yard and thought: “OH BOY I wish I could grow a field full of bikes.”
 I know I haven’t – BUT THIS GUY DID!

 The idea is to use bioenergy from trees to power temperature and humidity sensors from which information will be used to alert US Forest Service of potential forest fires and conditions.
 I loveMIT.

 Broken City Lab is going to organize an outdoor screening of one or two public domain horror/sci-fi movies sometime in October.
 I’ve compiled a short list of possible movies to screen, including the above Night of the Living Dead, though we’re certainly up for suggestions… What’s your preference?… Let us know in the comments…

 I don’t have a lot to add to this, but saw this on Pasta&Vinegar this morning.
 It made me think about ways in which we could execute projects like this—simple, fast, and reusing surfaces that are not permanent.

 Sandy Smith uses a multitude of old computers and monitors to generate architectural structures that emanate light.
 I like the idea of using obsolete technology, for one iteration of this project in particular, Smith secured old computers from a University.

 Botanicalls is this incredible project I came across sometime last year.
 Essentially, it uses a microcontroller and sensor along with PHP and an open-source telephone system to allows plants to make phone calls and ask for water when they’re getting dried out.
 The project, as part ofConflux 2008, has become a walking tour in New York during which, “Participants call the Botanicalls main phoneline and navigate to the location-specific plant.
 Each tree or plant, speaks in their own ‘Botanicalls’ voice – which is based on their botanical habits and characteristics.”
 Not only do I think the project is a really great use of simple hardware and technology to create a novel experience, but the way in which they document and visually describe their project is really, really good.